-a hand-built Phillips 8x16” ultra-large-format view camera, a 1940s-era 4x5” field view camera outfitted with modern lenses, and a medium-format Hasselblad.
+For my fine art photographs I use three film cameras: a Phillips 8x16” ultra-large-format view camera, a 4x5” field view camera, and a medium-format Hasselblad.
 I work with only the available light and no distortion filters or digital altering.
 Images are printed by me in a traditional wet darkroom.
-Although I’m an aerospace engineer & mathematician by training I prefer using film, feeling more of a connection with the cameras and darkroom.
+For documentary work including the anthracite miner series I also use a nikon d750.

 Selected Awards & Exhibitions: